 Grandparents and Special Friends Day – Provides an opportunity in April for the other special people in your child’s life to come and see the school.
 They’re invited for a picnic lunch to spend some time with your child.

 Art Night – Each May, the teachers celebrate the year by pulling together a collection of the students’ artwork and putting it on display in the Outdoor Classroom.
 It’s a fun night with food and drinks and plenty of children running around playing.

 Planting Days – Parents are invited to help us with Spring and Fall planting.

 Buildings and Grounds Workdays

 All families are required to serve on a committee that contributes to a distinct part of the school’s operations.
-Each committee has a Chair that serves on the Board of Directors.
-They typically meet once a month and divide up various roles and responsibilities.
+The Chairs of each committee serve on the Board of Directors.
+Committees typically meet once a month and divide up responsibilities.
 The current committees are:

 Buildings & Grounds

 Parent Education and Involvement